emmasandstorm/ebay_clone/docs/selling.md

 Each listing consists of a title, description, and image.
 Users create a listing by navigating to the new listing page (through the navbar).
 They must be logged in to create a listing.
 Once logged in and on the page, users can input the title, image, and description of the listing.
 They must then choose if the listing is for immediate purchase or for auction.
 They assign this by selecting the boolean boxes on the page.
 Items listed for auction must have an end date, and items listed for instant purchase must have a price.

-Note, to create a listing users must upload an image from their own system, just as a .jpg of a chessboard they wish to sell.
+Note, to create a listing users must upload an image from their own system, such as a .jpg of a chessboard they wish to sell.

 ### For Purchase